weaviate/weaviate-io/developers/weaviate/starter-guides/generative.md

 In both examples, you saw Weaviate return new text that is original, but grounded in the retrieved data.
 This is what makes generative search powerful, by combining the best of data retrieval and language generation.

+## Generative search, end-to-end

-Now, let's explore how to configure Weaviate for generative search.
+Now, let's go through an end-to-end example for using Weaviate for generative search.

-## Configuration
+### Your own Weaviate instance

+For this example, you will need access to a Weaviate instance that you can write to.
+You can use any Weaviate instance, such as a local Docker instance, or a WCS instance.

-### Weaviate configuration
+### Configure Weaviate

+To use generative search, the appropriate `generative-xxx` module must be:
+- Enabled in Weaviate, and
-You can configure Weaviate for generative search by enabling the appropriate `generative-xxx` modules, and specifying them in the class definition.
+- Specified in the class definition.

 Each module is tied to a specific group of LLMs, such as `generative-cohere` for Cohere models, `generative-openai` for OpenAI models and `generative-palm` for PaLM models.